LucasIsasmendi/portfolio/book-summaries.md

 - Proactive people focus their efforts in the Circle of Influence.

 A good affirmation has five basic ingredients: personal, positive, present tense, visual, emotional.

+## Awaken The Giant Within by Anthony Robbins
+### 3 Sentences
+1. “Any time you sincerely want to make a change, the first thing you must do is to raise your standards and believe you can meet them”.
+2. “We must change our belief system and develop a sense of certainty that we can and will meet the new standards before we actually do”.
+3. “It’s not what we do once in a while that shapes our lives, but what we do consistently”.

+### 5 Ideas
+1. “The three decisions that control your destiny are: 1.
+What to focus on.
+2. what things mean to you.
+3. what to do to create the results you desire”.
+2. “By changing any one of these five elements—whether it’s a core belief or rule, a value, a reference, a question, or an emotional state—you can immediately produce a powerful and measurable change in your life”.
+3. “Everything you and I do, we do either out of our need to avoid pain or our desire to gain pleasure”.
+4. “It’s not the events of our lives that shape us, but our beliefs as to what those events mean”.
+5. “Focus on where you want to go, not on what you fear”.

+### Summary
+- If you don’t set a baseline standard for what you’ll accept in your life, you’ll find it’s easy to slip into behaviors and attitudes or a quality of life that’s far below what you deserve
+- Making a true decision means committing to achieving a result, and then cutting yourself off from any other possibility
+- In order to succeed, you must have a long-term focus
+- Make decisions often and learn from them
+- Ask yourself, ‘What’s good about this?
+What can I learn from this?
+- Stay committed to your decisions, but stay flexible in your approach
+- Most of us base our decisions about what to do on what’s going to create pain or pleasure in the short term instead of the long term
+- It’s not the events of our lives that shape us, but our beliefs as to what those events mean
+- If you develop the absolute sense of certainty that powerful beliefs provide, then you can get yourself to accomplish virtually anything, including those things that other people are certain are impossible
+- The way to expand our lives is to model the lives of those people who are already succeeding.
+- There are three specific beliefs about responsibility that a person must have if they’re going to create long-term change: Something must change, I must change it, I can change it
+- So often we blame the wrong cause, and thereby close ourselves off from possible solutions
+- A genuine quality of life comes from consistent, quality questions
+- The words you habitually choose also affect how you communicate with yourself and therefore what you experience
+- Simply by changing your habitual vocabulary—the words you consistently use to describe the emotions of your life—you can instantaneously change how you think, how you feel, and how you live
+- Many people know what they want to have, but have no idea of who they want to be
+- Anytime you have difficulty making an important decision, you can be sure that it’s the result of being unclear about your values
+- If you ever feel angry or upset with someone, remember, it’s your rules that are upsetting you, not their behavior
+- Design your rules so that you’re in control, so that the outside world is not what determines whether you feel good or bad.
+Set it up so that it’s incredibly easy for you to feel good, and incredibly hard to feel bad
+- Limited references create a limited life.
+If you want to expand your life, you must expand your references by pursuing ideas and experiences that wouldn’t be a part of your life if you didn’t consciously seek them out
+- As we develop new beliefs about who we are, our behavior will change to support the new identity

 # 8. Writing
 - [100 Ways to Improve Your Writing by Gary Provost](https://www.samuelthomasdavies.com/book-summaries/writing/100-ways-to-improve-your-writing/)